kohofinancial/github-jira-changelog-action/README.md

 # Jira Changelog Action

+> [!NOTE]
+> We don't use this action to generate changelogs any longer.

 Generates a changelog message by looking at Jira issue keys, surrounded by square brackets (i.e. [DEV-123]), in the git commit logs.
 When it finds one, it associates that Jira issue ticket with that commit and adds it to the output.

 ## Inputs